 Searching for a World Travel Opportunity?

 WAC of Philadelphia continues to offer wonderful travel experiences for WAC members and their friends.
-Their 2012-2013 Travel Tours are available for our members to view, consider, inquire and reserve.
+Their 2014 Travel Tours are available for our members to view, consider, inquire and reserve.
 You can reach the WAC Philadelphia website at www.wacphila.org.
 You can call toll free to their Travel Department at 800-942-5004, Ext.
 209 or 217.
 You may reach their VP of Travel, Joan Russell, directly at firstname.lastname@example.org.
 WAC Philadelphia has been arranging world tours for many years and is highly recommended by our national parent organization, World Affairs Councils of America.

 Please make sure your spam filters do not block WACSC incoming e-mails.
 We can’t reach you if you won’t let us into your e-mail box.
 Please help us stay in touch with you.
 Send changes of email address to email@example.com, or click your mouse arrow on the mailbox below.